manu-p-1/manu-p-1/README.md

 ### Hi there, I'm Manu 👋

 - 🔭 I’m currently working on ... really awesome projects
 - 🌱 I’m currently learning ...
-Software Engineering and Management skills from experienced industry professionals
+Software Engineering, Analysis, and Management skills from experienced industry professionals
 - 📫 How to reach me ...
 Through my LinkedIn
 - 💬 Favorite Quote ...
 "Courage is resistance to fear, mastery of fear -- not absence of fear." ~ Mark Twain
 - ⚡ Fun fact ...
 I'm a aviation geek ✈️ and credit card nerd 💳, so ask me about credit cards, commercial aviation, flight simulation, geography, and travelling!